-For information on the Copyright Policy and Fair-Use Guidelines, please visit the Center for Innovative Teaching and Learning (CITL) SharePoint here.
+For information on the Copyright Policy and Fair-Use Guidelines, please visit the Center forInnovativeTeachingandLearning(CITL)SharePointhttps://livenwfsc.sharepoint.com/sites/LearningTechnologies/SitePages/Learning-Technologies.aspx

 Computer/Network Resources Acceptable Use Procedures

 The Computer Acceptable Use Policy, a crucial document that should guide students and faculty in using these resources, is not just a set of rules.
 It's a tool that empowers you to make responsible decisions about your technology use.
 The acceptable use policy ensures a safe and productive digital environment for all.